 Key Research Areas

-• Evaluation Frameworks: evaluation metrics, evaluation protocols, benchmark dataset
+- Evaluation Frameworks: Developing evaluation metrics, protocols, and benchmark datasets for audio analysis systems

-• Dataset Development: Creation of annotated audio datasets and evaluation benchmarks for reproducible research, release of open dataset
+- Dataset Development: Creating annotated audio datasets and evaluation benchmarks for reproducible research, and releasing them as open datasets

 Impact

-• Academic Impact: Over the past decade, my research has focused on neural networks, deep learning, and audio signal processing.
-I have authored more than 60 publications, which have collectively received over 8K citations.
-My h-index is 35, and according to SciVal, I am currently 8th worldwide in scholarly output and 20th in field-weighted citation impact in the subject area "Neural networks; Deep learning; Audio Signal Processing" (2014-2023).
+- Academic Impact: A decade-plus of work on neural networks, deep learning, and audio signal processing has produced over 60 publications and 8K+ citations (h-index 35).
+By SciVal's count, that puts me 8th worldwide in scholarly output and 20th in field-weighted citation impact for "Neural networks; Deep learning; Audio Signal Processing" (2014–2023).

-• Open Data and Community Resources: I have co-authored and released over 20 open-access audio datasets, with over 200K downloads.
-The datasets are widely utilized in research and machine learning competitions as benchmarks for evaluating state-of-the-art systems.
+- Open Data and Community Resources: I've co-authored and released over 20 open-access audio datasets, downloaded more than 200K times and used as benchmarks across research and machine learning competitions.

-• Innovation and Patents: My work has led to several international patents, including technologies for privacy-preserving deep audio representations, location-specific sound scene synthesis, and media event suggestion systems.
+- Innovation and Patents: A handful of international patents have come out of this work, covering privacy-preserving deep audio representations, location-specific sound scene synthesis, and media event suggestion systems.

-• Education and Outreach: I have been active in sharing knowledge through tutorials and publications.
-I co-organized a tutorial at ICASSP 2019 on acoustic scene and event detection, which was the second most attended (200 participants).
-I’ve also contributed chapters to the book Computational Analysis of Sound Scenes and Events.
+- Education and Outreach: I co-organized a tutorial at ICASSP 2019 on acoustic scene and event detection — second most attended at the conference, with around 200 participants — and contributed chapters to the book Computational Analysis of Sound Scenes and Events.

-• Service to the Research Community: I actively contribute as a peer reviewer for leading journals and conferences, including IEEE TASLP, IEEE JSTSP, ICASSP, WASPAA, EUSIPCO, DCASE, ISMIR, and AES.
-In addition to reviewing, I have taken on several organizational roles within the DCASE Challenge, such as task coordinator and webmaster.
-I have also contributed to the DCASE Workshop in various capacities, including proceedings editor, technical chair, and publication chair.
+- Service to the Research Community: I review regularly for journals and conferences including IEEE TASLP, IEEE JSTSP, ICASSP, WASPAA, EUSIPCO, DCASE, ISMIR, and AES, and have taken on organizational roles within the DCASE Challenge (task coordinator, webmaster) and the DCASE Workshop (proceedings editor, technical chair, publication chair).

 Community Work

-I am an active contributor to the Detection and Classification of Acoustic Scenes and Events (DCASE) research community.
-I contributed to kick-starting and spearheading the DCASE community to become an internationally renowned forum that hosts annual international machine learning evaluation campaigns and workshops.
-My work has contributed to expanding the community to hundreds of worldwide participants and has facilitated the creation of benchmark datasets and high-impact publications.
-I have served as a long-time task coordinator for the acoustic scene classification challenge and have also coordinated several tasks related to sound event detection.
-In these roles, I have developed open datasets, designed evaluation protocols, implemented baseline systems, and maintained the DCASE website.
-Through this work, I have helped shape the community’s research infrastructure and advance the field of environmental sound analysis.
+I'm an active contributor to the Detection and Classification of Acoustic Scenes and Events (DCASE) research community, which I helped get off the ground and grow into a forum running annual international machine learning evaluation campaigns and workshops with hundreds of participants worldwide.
+I've been a long-time task coordinator for the acoustic scene classification challenge, and have coordinated several sound event detection tasks too — building open datasets, designing evaluation protocols, implementing baseline systems, and maintaining the DCASE website along the way.

 Education

-During my master’s studies, I explored musical genre classification and other music-related classification tasks.
-This work later evolved into research on musical instrument classification in multi-source environments.
-In recent years, my focus has shifted toward topics within Computational Auditory Scene Analysis, particularly sound event detection in complex acoustic settings.
-My doctoral thesis concentrated on computational analysis of everyday acoustic environments, with a specific emphasis on sound event detection.
+My master's studies were on musical genre classification and related music tasks, which led into musical instrument classification in multi-source environments.
+From there my focus shifted to Computational Auditory Scene Analysis, particularly sound event detection in complex acoustic settings — the subject of my doctoral thesis on computational analysis of everyday acoustic environments.

 Development

-Over the years, I’ve had the opportunity to work on a wide range of projects that combine my passion for audio signal analysis and web development.
-Much of my work has focused on creating tools and systems that support research in sound classification, event detection, and acoustic scene analysis, especially within the DCASE (Detection and Classification of Acoustic Scenes and Events) community.
+Alongside the research, I've spent a lot of time building tools and systems that support sound classification, event detection, and acoustic scene analysis work — much of it for the DCASE (Detection and Classification of Acoustic Scenes and Events) community.

 For more information about my development work, please visit the following pages: